Steven J. PhippsClimate scientist working towards a better world |

 I am a strong believer in the power of diplomacy and international relations to make our world a better place.
 I serve as Vice President of the Tasmanian Branch and sit on the National Conference Committee of the Australian Institute of International Affairs.
 AIIA is an independent, non-profit organisation which seeks to promote interest in, and understanding of, international affairs in Australia.

-I also sit on the Tasmanian Divisional Advisory Board and the National Council of Australian Red Cross.
+I also sit on the Tasmanian Divisional Advisory Board, the National Council and the National Awards Committee of Australian Red Cross.
 Established more than 100 years ago, Australian Red Cross has extensive experience in disaster risk reduction, response and recovery across Australia and the Asia Pacific region, as well as in influencing policy, practice and research.

 I have a particular passion for building bridges between Tasmania and Japan.
 I am President of the Australia-Japan Society of Tasmania, which seeks to promote mutual cultural understanding.
 As well as my role on the Sustainability Committee of the Australian and New Zealand Chamber of Commerce in Japan, I am also the Tasmanian Regional Representative for the Japan Society for the Promotion of Science Alumni Association in Australia.